BSH Virtual 2020: The Crucible Prize 2020

 The aim of this session is to encourage reflection on what we do as haematologists, and why we do it.
-The theme was "How can haematology change the world?”
+The theme for BSH Virtual 2020 is "What lessons learnt during the COVID-19 pandemic should change future practice in haematology?”

 Open to doctors in training and other healthcare professionals (at any stage of their career)

-The five best abstracts were selected for oral presentation at the BSH 2019, and the trainees were questioned and judged by a panel of senior haematologists.
-Presentations were judged on the quality and originality of their content, presentation skills and response to questions.
+The five best abstracts are selected for oral presentation at BSH Virtual 2020, which will be held on 9-14 November 2020.
+Presentations will be judged on the quality and originality of their content, presentation skills and response to questions.

 Anaemia represents a huge global burden of disease.
 In 2010, around one third of the world’s population was affected by anaemia, with an estimated 50% of those cases attributable to iron deficiency.
 The majority of these cases of iron deficiency anaemia (IDA) occur in low- and middle-income countries.
 IDA primarily affects children and women, due to increased iron requirements secondary to growth, pregnancy or menstrual loss.
 Iron deficiency in children can affect both physical growth and cognitive performance, which will potentially have a lifelong impact.
 Thus, iron supplementation is recommended to ensure children reach their full potential.
 Indiscriminate use of iron supplementation, however, has been linked to increased mortality from malaria and other infections, notably diarrhoeal disease.